 What is iron?

-Iron is an essential mineral which is required for human life.
-First, it is needed to transport oxygen through our body.
+Iron is an essential mineral that is required for human life.
+First, it is needed to transport oxygen through our bodies.

-Iron is found in our body’s red blood cells where it is bound to a protein called hemoglobin.
+It is found in our body’s red blood cells where it is bound to a protein called hemoglobin.
 This protein contains a molecule called heme which consists of iron.
-Here, iron is able to bind oxygen.
+Here, it is able to bind oxygen.
 So, red blood cells are able to carry oxygen from our lungs to each cell and tissue of our body.

 Why is iron so important?